cryptpad/chainpad/readme.md

 ### chainpad.abort()

-Stop the engine forcefully, data will not be saved.
+Stop the engine, no more messages will be sent, even if there is *Uncommitted Work*.

 ### chainpad.sync()